 Delaware Retirement Taxes

 Instead, they might consider Delaware.
-The First State has no sales tax and property tax rates that are among the lowest in the U.S. It does not tax Social Security income and grants significant deductions for other types of retirement income.
-Read on to learn more about these and other reasons taxes are low for retirees in Delaware.
+The First State has no sales tax and property tax rates that are among the lowest in the country.
+It also does not tax Social Security income and grants significant deductions for other types of retirement income.

 Is Delaware tax-friendly for retirees?

-Yes.
-It is one of just four states with no sales tax at the state or local level.
-It has the fourth lowest property tax rates of any state.
-It does not tax Social Security income.
-Delaware does not have an estate or inheritance tax.
-It provides a deduction of up to $12,500 on income from pensions or retirement savings accounts.
+Delaware is one of just four states with no sales tax at the state or local level.
+Further, it has the sixth lowest property tax rates of any state, and it doesn't tax Social Security income.
+If that wasn't enough, Delaware doesn't have an estate or inheritance tax, and it provides a deduction of up to $12,500 on income from pensions or retirement savings accounts.

 Is Social Security taxable in Delaware?